Sam Uffindell is National's candidate for Tauranga byelection

 Before settling in the Bay of Plenty with his family last year, he was vice president of Deutsche Bank in Singapore.

+Outside of his busy work schedule, Uffindell said he is a husband to Julia and father of three children aged 5, 3 and 1, and if there was any spare time he liked to surf.

+"When I can and there's some swell coming in, I'll get out there on the board."

-"It's an absolute honour to be selected as National's candidate for Tauranga," Uffindell said.
+He described it as an "absolute honour" to be selected as National's candidate.

-"I'm incredibly proud to have the opportunity to be a strong local voice for Tauranga and take up the fight for the issues that matter most to our city.

 "I'm aspirational for Tauranga and want it to remain one of the best places in New Zealand to live, work and raise a family.
 I'm asking for your support because you deserve a strong local voice to make this happen.